github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 clone and rename the repository in a single step by running ``git clone git@github.com:github/codeql.git codeql-repo`` in the ``codeql-home`` folder.

-For Go analysis, run ``codeql-repo/go/scripts/install-deps.sh`` to install its dependencies.

 .. pull-quote:: Note

    The CodeQL libraries and queries for Go analysis used to live in a